§ 6401 Intent.

 (5) All agencies or schools receiving federal funds subject to the federal Single Audit Act [31 U.S.C. § 7501 et seq.] shall:

 a.
 Include in program budgets an amount sufficient to cover actual program audit costs incurred by the Office of Auditor of Accounts.
 The final audit costs will be provided to the agencies and schools by the Office of Auditor of Accounts by August 31 of each calendar year.

 b.
 Process audit cost payment documents (Intergovernmental Vouchers and invoices from accounting firms) within 30 days of receipt of same from the Office of Auditor of Accounts.

-(h) The General Assembly finds that through a cooperative agreement between the Division of Child Support Enforcement, Department of Health and Social Services, Family Court of Delaware, and the office of the Attorney General, the federal government has been reimbursing Family Court and the office of the Attorney General for general funds disbursed for certain expenses incurred in the delivery of child support services.
+(h) The General Assembly finds that through a cooperative agreement between the Division of Child Support Services, Department of Health and Social Services, Family Court of Delaware, and the office of the Attorney General, the federal government has been reimbursing Family Court and the office of the Attorney General for general funds disbursed for certain expenses incurred in the delivery of child support services.
 This section directs that: